Alan III of Brittany

-Alan III of Rennes (c.
-997 – 1 October 1040) (French: Alain III de Bretagne) was Count of Rennes and duke of Brittany, by right of succession from 1008 to his death.
+Alan III (c.
+997 – 1 October 1040) was count of Rennes and duke of Brittany from 1008 to his death.

-Life

-Alan was the son of Duke Geoffrey I and Hawise of Normandy.

-Alan succeeded his father as Duke of Brittany in 1008.
+Alan was the son of Geoffrey I of Brittany and Hawise of Normandy.
+He succeeded his father in 1008.
 Because he was still a minor at his father's death, his mother acted as regent of Brittany while her brother Richard II, Duke of Normandy assumed guardianship over Brittany.

-Marriage

-In 1018 Alan married Bertha of Blois, daughter of Odo II, Count of Blois and his second wife Ermengarde of Auvergne.
+In 1018 Alan married Bertha of Blois.
+They had a son, Conan II, and a daughter, Hawise.

-Norman suzerainty

-When Richard III, Duke of Normandy died in August 1026, his brother Robert I succeeded him.
+When Duke Richard III of Normandy died in August 1026, his brother Robert I succeeded him.
 Alan apparently took advantage of the resulting turmoil to break free of Norman suzerainty.
 In the early 1030s Robert I successfully attacked Dol and Alan's retaliatory raid on Avranches was repulsed causing continued raiding back and forth between them.
-Facing an invasion from Normandy via land and from Duke Robert's fleet, Robert, Archbishop of Rouen (uncle of Hawise and Richard II) mediated a truce between his two great-nephews at Mont Saint-Michel where Alan swore fealty to his cousin Robert.
+Facing an invasion from Normandy via land and from Duke Robert's fleet, Archbishop Robert of Rouen (uncle of Hawise and Richard) mediated a truce between his two great-nephews at Mont Saint-Michel where Alan swore fealty to his cousin Robert.
+When he left Normandy for the Holy Land, Robert appointed Alan to be a guardian of his young son William.

-Guardian

-When he left Normandy for the Holy Land Robert I, Duke of Normandy appointed his cousin, Alan III, to be a guardian of his young son William.